akrah/TKDetection/README.md

   sudo make install
 ~~~

-If a problem appear during the cmake step, add an ITK parameter to the command with the version number of ITK (x.x below):
+If a problem appear during the cmake step, add an ITK parameter to the command with the version number of ITK (x.y below):

 ~~~
-  cmake .. -DWITH_GMP=true -DWITH_ITK=true -DWITH_QGLVIEWER=true -DITK_DIR=/usr/local/lib/cmake/ITK-x.x/
+  cmake .. -DWITH_GMP=true -DWITH_ITK=true -DWITH_QGLVIEWER=true -DITK_DIR=/usr/local/lib/cmake/ITK-x.y/
 ~~~

 Install then DGtalTools: